-Food & Beverage and General Cost Control
+Food and Beverage and General Cost Control skills you need to master now

 Hotel cost control procedures are an integral part of Hospitality management aimed towards managing hotels’ F&B and other general costs.
 Hotel F&B costs usually are the second largest cost after labor costs.
 In this course, we will be learning various cost control techniques that help hotels to manage their food and beverage costs and hence profitability.

 Cost Control Procedures is a phased process starting from establishing cost standards, recording and measuring against those standards, and recommending corrective action plans to adjust costs.
-The scope of such procedures includes a complete hotel operation cycle starting from planning to purchase F&B items, ordering, receiving & storing, consumption, and waste management.
+The scope of such procedures includes a complete hotel operation cycle starting from planning to purchase F&B items, ordering, receiving & storing consumption, and waste management.

 This online course “Hotel Management – F&B and General cost control process” aims to teach learners fundamentals of all cost control techniques with the help of examples, control templates that can be used readily for applying such techniques.

-In this course, we will learn
+In this course on hotel food and beverage cost control, we will learn

 Hospitality Cost control process and scope.
 What is covered in the cost control scope and skills required to carry out the process?